damianhakert/damianhakert.github.io/source/handbook/index.md

 1. If you use chat please use a public channel whenever possible, mention the person you want to reach if it is urgent.
 This ensures it is easy for other people to chime in, and easy to involve other people, if needed.
 1. In chat try to keep the use of keywords that mention the whole channel to a minimum.
-They should only be used for urgent and important pings.
-By overusing them you make it harder to respond to personal mentions in a timely manner since people get pinged too frequently.
+They should only be used for pings that are both urgent as well as important.
+By overusing channel mentions you make it harder to respond to personal mentions in a timely manner since people get pinged too frequently.
 1. If you agree in a chat to start a video call (typically by asking 'call?') the person that didn't leave the last comment starts the call.
 So either respond to the 'call?' request with a video link or say 'yes' and let the other person start it.
 Don't say 'yes' and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.
 1. All company data should be **shareable** by default.
 Don't use a local text file but leave comments on an issue.
 Use merge requests to edit the website, don't use Google Docs.
 If you _do_ need a Google Doc, then create the doc with your company Google Apps account.
 By default share Google docs with the whole company 'anyone at GitLab can find and access' with edit (preferred) or comment access for everyone.